Russian at IU

 IU Language Workshop

 Students of Russian at IU can take advantage of the world-renowned IU Language Workshop located right on the campus of Indiana University.
-Teaching over 20 foreign languages, including seven levels of Russian, the IU Language Workshop is one of the nation's largest summer intensive language programs and offers students an opportunity to complete a full language level in only eight weeks.
+Teaching over 25 foreign languages, including six levels of Russian, the IU Language Workshop is one of the nation's largest summer intensive language programs and offers students an opportunity to complete a full language level in only eight weeks.
 As part of the Language Workshop, the Russian program is an NSEP-approved training site for all students participating in Russian Flagship programs across the U.S.

 All students attending the IU Language Workshop pay in-state tuition, and Flagship students are eligible for Flagship scholarships to help with the cost of the workshop.